Applications open on October 1, 2022.

 Tuition and Fees

-In addition to the standard tuition and fees, students entering the Technical Apparel Design program should also factor in the cost of a laptop and recommended software to complete projects and course deliverables.
+In addition to the standard tuition and fees, students entering the Interior Design program should also factor in the cost of a laptop and recommended software to complete projects and course deliverables.
 To find out minimum specifications and recommended software, please visit our Tuition & Fees page.

-Once you have completed your application, you will receive instructions on how to submit your entrance package through an online submission platform.
-Visit Entrance Package Requirements for information on what to include in your entrance package.
+Once you have completed your application, you will receive instructions on how to submit your Portfolio and other required documents through an online submission platform.